What Are the Symptoms of Heavy Metal Toxicity?

 Can chelation therapy be used for mercury poisoning?

-Chelation therapy can be effective for mercury poisoning, often using agents like DMSA or DMPS.
-Functional medicine approaches prioritize slow, controlled chelation to minimize the risk of redistributing mercury within the body and emphasize detox support with hydration, antioxidants, and gut health interventions to remove mercury safely.
+Yes, chelation therapy can be used for mercury poisoning, often with agents like DMSA or DMPS.
+Functional medicine emphasizes a slow, controlled approach along with detox support such as hydration, antioxidants, and gut health strategies to safely eliminate mercury.

 Does chelation therapy help with Alzheimer’s disease or dementia?